wushengran/maggie-encryptedIM/README.md

 5. *A* signs a verification information with his private key, and send it to *B*
 6. *B* receives the encrypted session key and verification information, decrypts the session key with his private key, and verifies the signed information with *A*’s public key
 7. User *A* and *B* both enter encrypted IM and start a chat
-### Register process:
-1. Download server certification first to establish https connection
-2. Generate private and public key locally
-3. Set nickname and personal information
-4. Send request with public key and personal info for cert
-5. Login with cert